- Aerospace, Maritime and Logistics

 Applications for Semester One courses have now closed.

-Competitive offers will be released via email to applicants in June (exact date to be confirmed).
-Non-competitive offers will be released throughout the application period (exact date to be confirmed).
+Competitive offers will be released via email to applicants on Wednesday 21 June.
+Non-competitive offers will be released throughout the application period 1 May to 23 June.

 Once you have decided what course you want to do, applying for a place involves a few simple steps.